 Currently, the DoorDash partnership is delivering food to 6,000+ households—over 20,000 people—a week.

 To address racial inequities and the disproportionate impact on communities of color, we’re targeting support throughout the county.
 Currently, 70% of food box delivery recipients identify as Black, Indigenous or as a person of color (BIPOC).
 We’re also partnering with communities to provide more culturally appropriate food, like produce boxes designed in collaboration with Vietnamese Mutual Aid.

 Fighting Food Insecurity

 The DoorDash delivery program is an important component of our overall effort to keep people, especially children, in King County from going hungry during the COVID-19 crisis.
 Some of our other efforts to fight food insecurity include:

-- Expanding the City of Seattle’s food voucher program to support thousands of families.
+- Expanding the City of Seattle’s food voucher program to support over 6,200 households.